Ørsta–Volda Airport: Airlines and destinations

 All services at the airport are operated by Widerøe with their fleet of de Havilland Canada Dash 8-100 aircraft.
 These are public service obligations subsidized by the Ministry of Transport and Communications.
-There are five daily flights to Oslo and two daily services to Sogndal, some of which continue to Bergen.
-There is a weekly flight to Florø.
+There are five daily flights to Oslo, one daily flight to Bergen and two daily services to Sogndal, some of which continue to Bergen.

 Operation of the airport ran at a deficit of NOK 22 million in 2012.
 In addition the routes are subsidized at a cost of NOK 279 per passenger.
 Hovden served 121,021 passengers, 6,294 aircraft movements and handled 2 tonnes of cargo.